 Management bears responsibility for implementing the credit risk strategy approved by the Board and for developing detailed policies and procedures for identifying, measuring, monitoring and controlling credit risk.

-Our significant credit policies are contained in our credit guidelines that were first approved by the Board in March 2000 and have been confirmed annually since then.
+Our significant credit policies are contained in our credit guidelines that were first approved by the Board in March 2000 and have been confirmed (with relevant amendments) annually since then.

 Corporate responsibility